grosa1/BatchExplorer/docs/README.md

 ## Running Batch Explorer Desktop

+The following guidelines for running Batch Explorer are all executed from the `desktop/` subdirectory.
+Change into it before running them.

 ```shell
 npm run dev-server # Start the dev server (in one shell)
 npm run dev-electron # Start Electron (in another shell)